JuliaDynamics/DelayEmbeddings.jl/docs/src/separated.md

 # Separated optimal embedding
-This page discusses and provides algorithms for estimating optimal parameters to do Delay Coordinates Embedding (DCE) with.
+This page discusses and provides algorithms for estimating optimal parameters to do Delay Coordinates Embedding (DCE) with using the separated approach.

-There are two approaches for estimating optimal parameters to do delay embeddings:
-1. **Separated**, where one tries to find the best value for a delay time `τ` and then an optimal embedding dimension `d`.
-2. **Unified**, where at the same time an optimal combination of `τ, d` is found, and is discussed in the [Unified optimal embedding](@ref) page.

-The separated approach is something "old school", while recent scientific research has shifted almost exclusively to unified approaches.
-This page describes algorithms belonging to the separated approach, which is mainly done by the function [`optimal_traditional_de`](@ref).

 ## Optimal delay time
 ```@docs